Smileysoftware/productAPI/readme.md

 #Api Lookup Application

 This is a test to consume an API without using any frameworks etc. Just raw old php.

+#Todo
+* Take the view helper and push it out to a class called View.